Tom Callinan Programs

 Tom Callinan's entertaining and informative narrative style brings audiences of all ages into the performance with catchy choruses, interesting anecdotes, and an assortment of musical instruments from the string, wind, and percussion families.
 Special attention is paid to passing on the fundamentals of the age-old art of spoon-playing to contemporary folk.

-"BROTHER AGAINST BROTHER Songs, Tunes, & Tales From The American Civil War Period".
+Those commemorative songs are included on Tom's CD entitled "BROTHER AGAINST BROTHER: Songs, Tunes, & Tales From And About The American Civil War Period" (see catalog).